We provide expert advice, practical support and campaign for single parents

 You can combine benefits and student finance in order to support yourself financially during your studies.
 It’s important to note that you cannot choose to claim benefits instead of applying for student finance if you are entitled to it.
 If you don’t apply for student finance, you are treated as receiving it when your entitlement to benefits is calculated.
 You must tell the offices that pay your benefits and tax credits that you are a student and about the changes to your income.

 Certain types of student finance are counted as income when calculating your entitlement to income support, income-related employment and support allowance, income-based jobseeker’s allowance and housing benefit.
 The list below covers the main types of student finance that will reduce your benefit entitlement.
 To calculate the correct amount specific to your situation, you will need to seek further advice.
+You can call our helpline on 0808 802 0925 for more help with this.

 ● The maximum amount of maintenance loan you are entitled to (even if you do not apply for it), less: